Consensys/EthOn/README.md

 ### 4. Open the ontology in Protégé
 Download [Protégé](http://protege.stanford.edu/) and open the ontology file to browse around and view all assertions.

+## Axioms and constraints
+Axioms are sentences in [description logic](https://en.wikipedia.org/wiki/Description_logic) statements.
+At this early stage only a few axioms have been defined in EthOn.
+The expressiveness will increase as the structure of EthOn matures.
+The axioms can be used with reasoners to infer information from data.
+You can best have a look at them if you open EthOn in Protégé (see above).

+### Example: A _Block_ axiom

+Informal statement: _Blocks_ hava exactly one property _blockHash_ of type _xsd:hexBinary_.
+EthOn Axiom in [Manchester Syntax](https://www.w3.org/TR/owl2-manchester-syntax/): `Class: Block SubClassOf: blockHash exactly 1 xsd:hexBinary`
+To be exact the axiom states "A Block is a subclass of all things that have exactly one _blockHash_ property with a value of type _xsd:hexBinary_".

+Something that doesn't have such a property may still be a _Block_, we don't know, maybe it's just one that is not as well described (see [open world assumption](https://en.wikipedia.org/wiki/Open-world_assumption)).

+## Why EthOn?
+Ethon is in Greek, Latin and Inidan mythology the name of one of the horses [that pull the sun across the sky](https://books.google.de/books?id=mvLBAgAAQBAJ&pg=PA121&hl=en&q=ethon&f=false#v=snippet&q=ethon&f=false).